 - Demonstrate compliance with GDPR principles

-Controllers also bear primary liability for GDPR violations, facing potential fines up to 4% of annual global turnover or €20 million, whichever is higher.
+Controllers also bear primary liability for GDPR violations, facing potential fines up to 4% of annual global turnover or €20 million, whichever is higher, and those operating as joint or independent controllers need to understand how GDPR controller liability for joint vs independent roles affects their risk exposure.

 Processor obligations